The child as a victim of domestic violence

 Doctors, teachers or social workers have a duty to report – if they suspect that a child is a victim of violence, they must inform the OSPOD (child protection authority) or the police.
 Neighbours, family members or friends also have the same option – although they are not bound by the law, alerting them can save a child’s life.

-Ignoring the warning signs may mean that the child will remain in the violent environment.
-Therefore, it is essential that the neighbourhood is not afraid to intervene – even an anonymous report can be the first step towards saving the child.
+Ignoring warning signs can mean that a child will remain in a violent environment.
+That is why it is crucial that the neighbourhood is not afraid to intervene – even an anonymous report can be the first step to saving the child.

 The role of child protection authorities (OSPOD)

 Child protection authorities (CSPOD) play a key role in protecting children at risk of domestic violence.
-Once they receive a report – whether from a school, a doctor, a neighbour or the child themselves – they must investigate the situation as quickly as possible.
+As soon as they receive a report – whether from a school, a doctor, a neighbour or the child themselves – they must investigate the situation as quickly as possible.

 Domestic violence and parental rights: Is the abuser entitled to access to the child?

-Domestic violence is not just a question of the relationship between the partners – it also fundamentally affects the child, even when the child is not the direct victim.
+Domestic violence is not only a question of the relationship between the partners – it also fundamentally affects the child, even when he or she is not the direct victim.
 The courts are now increasingly taking into account that a child should not be exposed to contact with a parent who threatens his or her safety.
 Nevertheless, it is not automatic that the violent parent will lose contact with the child.

 If a parent has been convicted of domestic violence, the court will often take into account whether contact with the child is in the child’s best interests.
 Conversely, the child’s right to protection from trauma takes precedence.